The Notre Dame ESTEEM Program

 The Engineering, Science, and Technology Entrepreneurship Excellence Master's (ESTEEM) program at the University of Notre Dame is an 11 month professional Master's Degree program that emphasizes entrepreneurship - and specifically - the commercialization of research-based technology.

-Each academic year, the University of Notre Dame reserves a maximum of two (2) seats in the ESTEEM program for students who have received a Bachelors degree from Xavier University in one of the following majors:
+Each academic year, the University of Notre Dame reserves a maximum of two (2) seats in the ESTEEM program for students who have received a Bachelors degree from Xavier University.
+While the program intentionally recruits undergraduate STEM majors (applied biology, applied chemistry, applied physics, biology, biophysics, chemical science, chemistry, computer science, engineering physics, environmental science, mathematics, natural sciences, and physics), it is also open to "tech-savvy" students from other disciplines who possess a strong technical foundation of knowledge and skills as evidenced by:

 To be eligible for consideration for the reserved seats, Xavier University students must meet the following criteria and submit their completed admissions application for early decision consideration by December 5: